TokTok/spec/spec.md

 If encoded as standalone value, the bit is stored in the least significant bit of a byte.
 If followed by other bit-packed data, it consumes exactly one bit.

-The human-readable representation for UDP is `"UDP"` and for TCP is `"TCP"`.
+The human-readable representation for UDP is `UDP` and for TCP is `TCP`.

 ## Host Address